Hultan/softsudoku/readme.md

-A sudoku game, written in the go language.
+A sudoku game, written in the Go language.